Building a Project¶

 Mango provides a pre-built image.ub with the reference design.
 The image.ub image can be loaded via the SD card or via TFTP.

 The programmable logic (PL) section of the Xilinx device is configured with a bitstream.
 The bitstream is generated by the Vivado hardware synthesis/implementation tools.
 The Mango PetaLinux projects include a prebuilt bitstream that can be used without re-running the Vivado flow.
-By default the bitstream is included in the root filesystem at /usr/share/mango_wlan/mango_wlan_<version>.bit.
-The same bitstream is stored in the PetaLinux project at <proj_root>/project-spec/hw-description/system.bit.
+The bitstream is stored in the PetaLinux project at <proj_root>/project-spec/hw-description/wlan_top_wrapper.bit.